Skip to main content

 2. Via Projects

-• Uninvoiced hours, expenses, or mileage
+• unbilled hours, expenses, or trips

-• A pre-defined project price
+• a pre-set project price

 3. Via Financial

-4. Via Uninvoiced
+4. Via Finance > Uninvoiced

 Editing a Draft Invoice